jabezlamech/jabezlamech/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hi, I'm Jabez, interested in learning web technologies.
-Though currently I'm working as an integration & automation engineer(experience in TIBCO BW and Workato), would like to see how my full stack learning goes through @odinproject
--- as on 26th January 2022
+Hi, I'm Jabez, Working as a senior integration consultant